Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/Liquid-Rocket-Engine/index.md

 ---
 layout: post
 title: Bipropellant Liquid Rocket Engine
 description: The development of a liquid rocket engine utilizing kerosene and nitrous oxide as the fuel and oxidizer.
-The development included the design and manufacturing of the Thrust Chamber, Thrust Stand, Plumbing, and Electrical Systems.
+The development included the design, manufacturing, and testing of the Thrust Chamber, Thrust Stand, and Plumbing System.
 skills:
 - Fluid Flow
 - Thermodynamics